Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 Once your prompt has returned you should also have a file named `short_read_alignment.bam.bai` which is the index.

 ### Running Pilon
 Now we have generated the necessary input files we can, finally, run Pilon.
+First navigate into the `pilon` directory we created earlier when generating the required files.
 Pilon has been preinstalled on the instance so we can first view the help documentation with:

 ~~~
+cd pilon
 pilon --help
 ~~~
 {: .bash}